top of page

 Wastewater surveillance offers a non-invasive method to track community-level trends of circulating pathogens, complementing traditional clinical testing.
 The Georgia Public Health Laboratory, in collaboration with Georgia National Wastewater Surveillance System (NWSS) program, has sequenced SARS-CoV-2 from over 700 wastewater samples collected across 17 treatment facilities in Georgia from January 2023 to July 2024.
 A Nextflow-based bioinformatics pipeline was developed and used to call variants and obtain lineage abundances.
 This study identified wastewater-based genomic surveillance of SARS-CoV-2 can provide early detection and reveal transmission patterns, such as the introduction of cases from other states into Georgia.

-Validation and Comparison of Bioinformatic Workflows for Routine Genomic Surveillance of Group A Streptococcus in a Public Health Laboratory (GPHL poster)
+Validation and Comparison of Bioinformatic Workflows for Routine Genomic Surveillance of Group A Streptococcus in a Public Health Laboratory (GPHL poster 2024)

 Tatyana Kiryutina, Arunachalam Ramaiah, Mahalet Bekele, Indira Sawh, Steven Woods, Tonia Parrott, Nandhakumar Balakrishnan